Skip to content

 The Mýrarkvísl River

 The Mýrarkvísl river flows for over 25 kilometres, and with the salmon ladder built in the 1960’s to bypass Reykjafoss waterfall the salmon can run its entire length, the river is fishable from its source to its mouth.
 For the first 15 kilometres of its journey across the Reykjaheiði plateau, the river is perfect for casting a nymph or for dry fly fishing.
-In this area, it’s not unusual to catch 15-20 Brown Trout per day with an average size of around 2-3lb.
+In this area, it’s not unusual to catch multiple Trout per day, with average size of around 2-3lb.

 While the Trout get spread along the entire river’s length, many fish inhabit the upper beats above the canyon stretches.
 Here the fish are free risers and very aggressive, actively hunting out any struggling insect on the water’s surface.
 The fish tend to be slightly larger throughout this area than those found on the Reykjaheiði plateau, and fish between 4lb and 5lb are not uncommon.